Seasons

 Some stores in Japan have a wide selection of foreign products - American brands like Speed Stick, Secret, Old Spice, Biore, etc.

-If you are into natural deodorant products or want to avoid potentially harmful chemicals like Aluminum (the active ingredient in antiperspirants), this is a great place to shop.
+For natural deodorant products or those avoiding potentially harmful chemicals like aluminum (the active ingredient in antiperspirants), this is a great place to shop.

-A point to note stick deodorant isn't always as easy to find in stores in Japan for some reason.
+For example, Amazon offers a variety of options.
+Stick deodorant is not always easy to find in stores in Japan for some reason.

 Visit Somewhere Cool to Relax